exasol/exasol-java-tutorial/tls-tutorial/doc/tls_with_exasol.md

 ### Services With Certificates Issued by a Popular CA

-If an application on your Exasol cluster wants to connect to the public application programming interface (API) of a service with a certificate signed by a popular CA – like one of those that come pre-loaded in most truststores – there isn’t much to do.
+If an application on your Exasol cluster wants to connect to the public application programming interface (API) of a service with a certificate signed by a popular CA – like one of those that come preloaded in most truststores – there isn’t much to do.
 The TLS connection should work out of the box.
 The TLS client can verify the server certificate by following the certificate chain down to that known root CA.

 ### Services With Certificates Issued by a Custom CA